devon-campbell/covert-channel/ras/README.md

 The theoretical bandwidth is limited only by the speed of the nested function invocations and timing logic.
 At their most optimized, the bare-bones recursive calls and system timestamp calls required to make this method work should run on the order of tens of cycles per bit.
-Conservatively assuming 20 cycles per bit, we can compute the expected bandwidth for a 2.6 GHz processor of 2.6 GHz / 20 = 130 kb/s.
+For an even mix of ones and zeros, we expect the per- bit execution time in cycles to be roughly 150 (~100 for 0s, ~200 for 1s; per the benchmark data).
+We can then compute the expected bandwidth for a 2.6 GHz processor of 2.6 GHz / 150 = 17 kb/s.

 ### More Advanced Transmission
 To test the channel's effectiveness with more sophisticated loads, we wrap the basic channel